andronedev/deepl-web/readme.md

-# Deepl unoficial client for Node.js
+# Deepl translator (unofficial) client for Node.js

 free deepl translation using the deepl web API (1.2.0)